Spotfire Developer Documentation

 About this task

-See Creating an extension using only Visual Studio for detailed instructions of the recommended way to develop extensions.
+See Creating a Spotfire extension in Visual Studio for detailed instructions of the recommended way to develop extensions.

 When the package is built, add the package file to a suitable deployment area from Deployments & Packages in the Spotfire Server web administration pages.